teracow/googliser/README.md

 Delete the downloaded images after building the thumbnail gallery.

 `-f` or `--failures [INTEGER]`
 How many download failures before exiting?
 Default is 40.
-Enter 0 for unlimited (this may try to download all results - so only use if there are many failures).
-In rare circumstances, it is possible for the script to show more failures than this.
-Worst case would be reported as high as `((failures - 1) + parallel)`.
-The inevitable consequence of parallel downloads. :)
+Enter 0 for unlimited (this can potentially try to download all results - so only use if there are many failures).

 `-g` or `--no-gallery`
 Don't create a thumbnail gallery.